 When you have a Federal Loan, then probably you might end up with FedLoan Servicing automatically.
 You can't pick your own apple from the basket.

-In 2018, there was a survey on the company from many students loan planner readers.
+In 2018, there was a survey on the company from many student loan planner readers.
 Half of the people gave 2.8 out of 5 stars to FedLoan.

 There are many complaints against the company but let us see the most common complaints borrowers have spoken about.